2600hz/kazoo5/doc/engineering/erlang-documentation.md

 ## Edocify Script

 Comments in {% BRAND_NAME %} source code was not formatted correctly to consume by EDoc.
-Since there was a lot of issues to fix, a [script](https://github.com/2600hz/kazoo/blob/master/scripts/edocify.escript) was written to find the problematic issues in the code using regex and [`ag` The Silver Searcher](https://github.com/ggreer/the_silver_searcher) and fix them.
+Since there was a lot of issues to fix, `edocify.escript` was written to find the problematic issues in the code using regex and [`ag` The Silver Searcher](https://github.com/ggreer/the_silver_searcher) and fix them.

 To avoid repeating the same issues again this script is running as part of CI.